GaloViturco/RootService/README.md

 ## Description 🔐

 RootService is a microservice designed for authenticating the root user into a system.
 This service is intended to ensure secure login capabilities and is optimized for ease of integration into larger systems.
-The system is powered by SQL Server, where all user credentials are securely stored.
+The system is powered by SQL Server, where all user credentials are securely stored..

 ### Core Features ⚙️
 - **Root User Authentication:** Secure login for the root user, ensuring authorized access to the system.